 Today every one is a creator.
-And with the amount of adapters, lenses and apps built specifically for smartphone filmmaking today it’s easy to capture pro grade video and audio from that little square screen in your pocket.
-Not every adapter is the same however, which is why we’ve put together this list of our favorite audio adapters to fit any scenario.
+And with the amount of adapters, lenses and apps built specifically for smartphone filmmaking today it’s easy to capture pro grade video and universal audio from that little square screen in your pocket.
+Not every adapter is the same however, which is why we’ve put together this list of our favorite Best Smartphone Audio Interfaces and Adapters to fit any scenario.

 The Roland Go:Mixer Pro packs a complete mixer into a handheld device, and it interfaces with your iPhone, Android phone – or anything else.
 The thing sounds really good.
 The mic pre and mix circuitry is transparent and barely any self noise is detectable on recordings, making it a perfect fit for professionals looking for studio quality sound.

 3. Best Interface for Portability – Rode SC6-L

 The Rode Microphones SC6-L Mobile Interface for iOS Devices and Compatible Microphones is a simple input/output breakout box designed for Apple iOS devices.
 Inspired by the original SC6 with a 3.5mm TRRS jack, the SC6-L uses a Lightning Connector to connect directly to Apple iOS devices. – With two TRRS inputs and one stereo headphone output, users can enable/disable direct monitoring, alter the gain boost, and choose between summed stereo and dual-mono.